thunder/sampler/README.md

 This module offers sampling of data for the Thunder performance project.

 ## Prerequisites
 Your project should be setup to use composer for installing required modules.
-Projects, that are differnetly setup are not supported.
+Projects, that are differently setup are not supported.

 This module provides drush and drupal console commands only.
-If you do not already use either drush or drupal console, install one of them before continuing.
+If you do not already use either Drush or Drupal console, install one of them before continuing.

-See https://docs.drush.org/en/master/install/ and https://drupalconsole.com/docs for more informations on how to install them.
+See https://docs.drush.org/en/master/install/ and https://drupalconsole.com/docs for more information on how to install them.

 ## Installation